 • the women were already sick before admission OR

-• they died of shame after being exposed to a man OR
+• they died of shame after being exposed to a man AND

 • a “gentleman’s hand” cannot transmit a disease.

 So they ignored, discredited and attacked Semmelweiss and stubbornly refused to adopt chlorine hand-washing for another 30 years, killing many more.
 They probably thought to themselves for three decades: “Disinfection?
 How come that I’ve never heard of it?“

 Given that it takes Medicine on average 17 years to integrate new medical knowledge into common practice, we cannot expect average doctors to recommend a drug-free Behavioural Therapy to their patients anytime soon.